 20. Use only positive talk.
 Focus on building each other up, and never down.

-21. Don’t be scared into silence.
+21. Don’t be scared.
+Don’t be silent.
 Know that no one has the right to bully you and that speaking up is the only way to prevent it.

 For teachers: